Analysis | Trump promised his supporters ‘everything.’ He didn’t deliver on much of it.

 Ensure the country has “absolutely crystal clear and clean water” and “beautiful, immaculate air.”
 (Air pollution has increased in recent years.)

-Spur the spending of $1 trillion in public and private dollars on infrastructure projects over 10 years.
+Spur the spending of $1 trillion in public and private funds on infrastructure projects over 10 years.
 Invest in “transportation, clean water, a modern and reliable electricity grid, telecommunications, security infrastructure, and other pressing domestic infrastructure needs” without adding to the national debt.
 (Despite repeated “infrastructure weeks,” no significant infrastructure legislation was passed on Trump’s watch.)

 “Drain the swamp” in Washington and “cut our ties with the failed politicians of the past.”
 (Trump has pardoned several politicians found guilty of wrongdoing.
 He has also recently acknowledged, even after the 2020 campaign, that the “swamp” is not yet drained, suggesting much of the work still lay ahead.
 “Our fight to drain the Washington swamp and reclaim America’s destiny and dignity has only just begun,” he said earlier this month.)